andreacomo/tomcat-jwt-security/README.md

 # tomcat-jwt-security
-This project aims to bring JWT token authentication capabilities into Tomcat, implementing an authentication filter as a Tomcat valve, based on [java-jwt](https://github.com/auth0/java-jwt) project.
+This project aims to bring JWT token authentication capabilities into **Tomcat 8**, implementing an authentication filter as a Tomcat valve, based on [java-jwt](https://github.com/auth0/java-jwt) project.
 Valve-based authentication is supposed to work along with Java **standard security constraints** placed in your *web.xml* file and will leave your server **stateless**: with a JWT token you can keep your Tomcat free of http session.

 # Getting started